-We discussed a number of different mechanisms in our previous paper to explain the change in color and appearance of shiny inclusions.2 These included the possibility of phase transitions, formation of furoxan/furazan rings with exclusion of water, and realignment of the molecular rings with distortion of the crystal lattice under pressure and decrease intermolecular separation under compression.
+In our previous paper we discussed a number of different mechanisms to explain the change in color and appearance of shiny inclusions in TATB under pressure.
+These included the possibility of phase transitions, formation of furoxan/furazan rings with exclusion of water, and realignment of the molecular rings with distortion of the crystal lattice under pressure and decrease intermolecular separation under compression.

-Under ambient conditions TATB molecules pack into graphitic layers of a triclinic lattice, the in-plane aromatic rings aligned with those in every other plane.
+Under ambient conditions, TATB molecules pack into graphitic layers of a triclinic lattice, the in-plane aromatic rings aligned with those in every other plane.
 The inter- and intra-molecular hydrogen bond system between amine and adjacent nitro groups within each plane yields a structure tolerant of mechanical insult.
 Hydrogen bonding between donor hydrogen and acceptor atoms is a well-defined phenomenon, and is the dominant force behind the insensitivity of TATB.
-Other less well-defined π - π aromatic interactions play a key role in how molecules pack into a crystal lattice.
+Note that other less well-defined $\pi$ - $\pi$ aromatic interactions also play a role in how these molecules can pack into a crystal lattice.

 According to the semiconductor model of explosive initiation, the electrical conductivity of TATB is expected to sharply increase to values typical of semiconductors under conditions of shock wave compression.
-He assumption is a combustion wave propagates from "hot-spot" microsites by means of electron heat conduction.
-For TATB, the energy gap is predicted to be ε_g =1.5-2.0 eV in the pressure range of 10-20 GPa, which is close to the detonation threshold.
-It is notable that the shiny inclusions may be a visual indicator of metallization, first appearing ~18 \pm 2 GPa, in agreement with this theory.
+The assumption is a combustion wave propagates from "hot-spot" microsites by means of electron heat conduction.
+For TATB, the energy gap is predicted to be $\varepsilon_g = 1.5\text{-}2.0$ eV in the pressure range of 10-20 GPa, which is close to the detonation threshold.
+It is notable that the shiny inclusions appearing $\sim$ 18 ± 2 GPa, may be a visual indicator of metallization in agreement with this theory.

 Other studies have theoretically assessed the possible role of pressure-induced metallization in TATB.
-Wu et al. 15 compressed the crystal perpendicular to the TATB molecular sheet since it was believed to be the easiest direction to induce metallization.
+Wu et al. compressed the crystal perpendicular to the TATB molecular sheet since it was believed to be the easiest direction to induce metallization.
 They found that band-gap closure begins near 47% uniaxial strain, with a lower pressure bound for metallization of ~120 GPa, far above the detonation pressure of TATB.
-A later study by Zhang et al. 16 of the crystalline structure of TATB concluded that the crystal exists as a semiconductor at 0.1-100 GPa with a predicted transition to conductor at hundreds of GPa.
+A later study by Zhang et al. of the crystalline structure of TATB concluded that the crystal exists as a semiconductor at 0.1-100 GPa with a predicted transition to conductor at hundreds of GPa.
 Neither study would appear to shed light on the visible changes seen in TATB under high pressure in the DAC.